-GreatFence.com carries the heaviest aluminum fencing with the highest tensile strength in the US market.
+GreatFence.com carries extremely heavy and durable aluminum fencing and gates with high tensile strength.
 Tensile strength is a measurement of the force required to pull something, such as a structural beam, to the point where it breaks.
 The tensile strength of a material is the maximum amount of tensile stress that it can take before failure or breaking.
 Additionally, unlike most brands in the United States who use hollow rails or 2-rib rails, GreatFence.com fabricates a remarkable 8 metal support ribs inside every rail on every fence section and gate.

 Unlike wood fencing, which requires ongoing maintenance, our products will last for decades with little or no maintenance.
 The harsh elements of summer, winter and humid weather can warp, bend and even rot wood fencing.
 The same holds true for composite fencing which, because it has some wood in it, can expand, contract, warp and bend in extreme weather conditions.
 Not so, with our metal, picket barriers which are protected by a premium 2604-5 powder coat paint finish.
 Additionally, we warranty the materials and paint finish for life against blistering, peeling and rusting.

 Before installing, be sure that all potential underground utility lines have been identified and marked.
 If you need assistance with this, call 811 anywhere in the United States.
 You should also be aware of your property lines.
 If you don’t have a survey of your property, we recommend having your property surveyed before installing a fence.
 You are ultimately liable for its location.